TNO-ropt/ropt-everest/docs/index.md

 # `ropt-everest`

 The `ropt-everest` plugin extends [`ropt`](https://tno-ropt.github.io/ropt/latest/) with functionality specific to Everest.
-It primarily offers two key features:

-1. **Enhanced Reporting:** It generates tables containing optimization results, which are saved to disk after each batch evaluation.
-2. **Custom Workflow Implementation:** It provides the ability to load custom Python code to override the default optimization workflow.
+It provides the ability to load custom Python code to override the default optimization workflow.
+These custom workflows can either be run via the standard Everest command line interface (cli), or via a script that bypasses the Everest cli.